 - Make sure that you are properly dressed for the exercise.
 Wear comfortable sneakers, sports bra, or loose breathable clothes so that you do not feel suffocated during exercise.

 - Keep water and snacks near you if you are exercising for a longer time duration.
 Exercise can drop your sugar level so take short breaks in between and drink a few sips of cool water and eat healthy food to bring your blood sugar to a normal level.
-If you need help choosing the right foods during pregnancy, schedule a complimentary call with me to learn more about my prenatal health coaching packages!

 - Keep yourself active and motivated during these 9 months.
 It will not only improve your health but your baby’s health as well.
 Staying sluggish and lying down on the bed all day will not make your body ready for the muscle contractions during delivery.
 To make your experience of pregnancy and delivery good, it is wise to include movement into your routine.
 If you get bored with one then start practicing another exercise after speaking to your doctor or midwife.